AGS-30

-The AGS-30 Atlant is a Russian automatic grenade launcher currently in production in Russia and in service with the Russian armed forces.
+The AGS-30 is a Russian automatic grenade launcher currently in production in Russia and in service with the Russian armed forces.

 Description

 Designed on the basis of AGS-17, the AGS-30 provides better mobility, longer range and better accuracy during firing.
 Significantly lighter than its previous version, the AGS-30 weighs 30 kg loaded, meaning it can be carried by one person.
 Using a specially designed GPD-30 grenade, the AGS-30 can engage targets at 2100m.
 Recoil is lessened with a smoother grenade ejection mechanism.
 An adjustable SAG-30 tripod mount (GRAU index 6P17) is also included.

 Development

 After the success of the AGS-17 in Afghanistan, the KBP Instrument Design Bureau began work on a new grenade launcher.
 The Russian army needed a weapon that could easily flush militants out of their fortified building hideouts.
 The new design proved to be effective, and it was officially adopted in 2002, and was later adopted by the Russian Interior Ministry Troops.